plus-tech/explnextsol/README.md

 ### `npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion`
 ### `npm i @chakra-ui/icons`
-Chakra UI components and icons are used in this website.
+Chakra UI components and icons are used in this app.

 ### `npm i -s react-router-dom`
-Install react-router-dom package used to navigate web pages
+Install react-router-dom package, used for navigation.

 ### `npm i @tableau/embedding-api`
 Install Tableau Embedding API library.
-A Tableau viz is embedding in the app.
+A Tableau viz is embedded in the app.

 ### `npm install axios`
-Install axios providing access to REST APIs.
+Install axios which provides access to REST APIs.
+A backend app was built on Beanstalk that published REST APIs; this frontend app calls them to persist data.
+The purpose is to try the architecture on Amazon Web Services.
 This is a legacy part.
-I built a backend app on Beanstalk providing APIs for this frontend client for the purpose of trying the architecture on Amazon Web Services.
+Neither the Beanstalk app nor the RDS is available as of now.